Why talking is important for communication and relationships

 Getting help with talking and communication

 All relationships have their ups and downs.
-But if you’re really upset at the end of most conversations with your partner or you feel that you don’t ever get to share your feelings, it might help to speak to someone.
+But if you’re upset at the end of most conversations with your partner or you feel that you don’t ever get to share your feelings, it might help to speak to someone.

 Relationship counsellors can help you and your partner identify the issues that are upsetting you and what you can do about them.
 You could try the following options: